 The model assumes that fees and maintenance loans will be uprated by forecast RPIX in future years for which fee and maintenance loan levels have not yet been announced.
 The model also assumes that the current student finance policies will remain unchanged.
 Generally, once policies have been announced they are incorporated into the loan outlay models.
 Therefore, any changes to the student finance policy will affect future forecasts.
 Any changes to student loan eligibility, quantum or terms and conditions, if implemented by Government, could affect the forecasts presented in this publication.

-Comparing the performance of the loan outlay models to SLC outturn data in 2021-22 showed that the overall outlay forecast was approximately 1.02% higher than the outturn figure.
-Both the Master’s forecast and Doctoral forecast were lower than the actuals (1.2% and 5.5% respectively), with the undergraduate forecast having an under forecast (-2.1%).
+Table 3.6 compares the performance of the loan outlay models to SLC outturn data in 2022-23 and shows that the overall outlay forecast was approximately 1.50% lower than the outturn figure.
+Both the Undergraduate and Master’s forecast were higher than the actuals (1.2% and 9.2% respectively), with the Doctoral forecast having an under forecast (-2.1%).
 The 9.2% difference between the Master's 2022-23 forecast and actuals is likely due to a larger than expected decrease in the number of master's entrant borrowers in 2022/23.

-Table 4.6: Difference between Outlay Forecast and SLC outturn
+Table 3.6: Difference between Higher Education Outlay Forecast and SLC outturn